Anna Frajlich-Zajac

 She is a member of Polish Writers Association, Polish PEN, and the American PEN, also the board member of the Polish Institute of Arts and Sciences, as well as the following associations: The Kościuszko Foundation, and the American Assoc. of Slavic and East European Languages.

-Her book of essays in English “The Ghost of Shakespeare” will be published in 2021.
+Her book of essays in English “The Ghost of Shakespeare” was published in 2021.

 Her website: http://www.annafrajlich.com